 Perimenopause and Missed Periods

 Finally, in late Perimenopause, you may begin to miss or skip periods.
 It officially happens when you’ve gone more than 60 days without your period.
-This signals that menopause is not far away.
+This signals that it’s not far away.

 The Stages of Perimenopause